hoko/hoko-docs/_posts/2015-10-20-misc-previews.md

 description: Configure the preview page of your smart links
 ---

-Preview pages are shown whenever a Universal or App Link doesn’t work, i.e. on apps that use in-app web views, manually entering the smart link URL or when your app is not installed on the user's device.
+Preview pages are shown whenever a Universal or App Link don't work, i.e. on apps that use in-app web views, manually entering the smart link URL or when your app is not installed on the user's device.
 These pages provide a preview of what the link points to and from there you can open the content in the app or see it online.

 ![Smart Link Preview](/assets/images/smart-link-preview.png)